3dct/vIQA/README.md

 ## Requirements
 The following packages have to be installed:
+- matplotlib
 - nibabel
 - numpy
-- scipy
+- piq
 - pytorch
-- piq
 - scikit-image
-- matplotlib
-- jupyter
+- scipy
+- (jupyter) if you want to use the provided notebook

 ## Installation
 Use either `pip`